hhu-bsinfo/dxram/script/compute/README.md

 # Directories

 Various compute scripts to run with the MasterSlaveComputeService.
 You can start these scripts from the DXRAM terminal using the *comptaskscript* command.
-Pay attention to the requirements of each script (number of superpeers/peers, amount of storage per peer etc).
+Pay attention to the requirements of each script (number of superpeers/peers, memory per peer etc).

 * [bench](bench/README.md): Scripts to run built in benchmarks on DXRAM
 * example: Example scripts/templates for creating your own compute task scripts